leggsimon/next/docs/developer-guide/setting-up-s3-bucket-replication.md

 The request type is "Infrastructure Request" associated program is "Strategic Products" and Infrastructure requests is "standard request".

-The naming convention for the account is the EU bucket name, i.e. `ft-next-${serviceName}`.
+The naming convention for the account is the EU bucket name with a `-prod` suffix, i.e. `ft-next-${serviceName}-prod`.

 You might like to say this:-